uriyacovy/ESPHome_nuki_lock/README.md

 ---

-# 🧩 Home Assistant Services
+# 🧩 Home Assistant Actions

 > [!IMPORTANT]
 > In order to use the services, you have to enable them in your `api` configuration.